 1) Plug Headphones Into Your Amp

 This one is quite self-explanatory, however, it works and it’s definitely the most effective.
-You can actually purchase guitar amplifiers nowadays that come with a headphone jack in either corner of the model.
+You can actually purchase guitar amplifiers nowadays that come with a headphone jack in either corner of the model (more on guitar jacks in my other guide).

 For instance, my Line 6 Spider II has one, as does my Hughes and Kettner amplifier head.
 This is going to eliminate the extraneous noise and be 100% effective, without question, because then the only person who will hear you playing is you.